aminography/PrimeAdapter/README.md

 --------

 You should create both **data holder** and **view holder** classes for each type of view that you want to show in `RecyclerView`.
-It's necessary to add :sparkles: `@DataHolder` annotation above all data holder classes which inherits from `PrimeDataHolder`:
+It's necessary to add `@DataHolder` annotation above all data holder classes which inherits from `PrimeDataHolder`:

 ```kotlin
 @DataHolder